Disaster Resources for Nonprofits

 - Disaster Preparedness Toolkit – Community-based Organizations

-This comprehensive toolkit was developed as part of an AmeriCorps VISTA special project hosted by Mercy Corps Northwest.
+This comprehensive toolkit was developed as part of an AmeriCorps VISTA special project hosted by Mercy Corps Northwest with support from NAO.
 It covers business continuity planning, pivoting programs and organizational leadership.

 - Emergency Succession Planning Toolkit – ETI